Per- and Polyfluoroalkyl Substances (“PFAS”)

 A Rapidly Evolving Regulatory, Policy, and Litigation Issue

-For decades, per- and polyfluoroalkyl substances (“PFAS”) have been used in the production and composition of many products.
-Prized for their desirable properties, such as water, oil, and heat resistance, these chemicals have more recently come under concern regarding potential human health impacts, particularly given their persistence and widespread dispersion in the environment.
-Scientific assessments have been conducted for some PFAS compounds, most notably perflourooctanoic acid (“PFOA”) and perfluorooctane sulfonate (“PFOS”), but estimates indicate that some 3,000 to 5,000 PFAS chemicals are in commerce, and few have received extensive study.
+For decades, PFAS have been used in the production and composition of many products.
+Prized for their desirable properties, PFAS have more recently come under concern regarding potential human health impacts, particularly given their persistence and widespread dispersion in the environment.
+Scientific assessments have been conducted for some PFAS compounds, most notably perfluorooctanoic acid (“PFOA”) and perfluorooctane sulfonate (“PFOS”), but estimates indicate that some 3,000 to 5,000 PFAS chemicals are in commerce, and few have received extensive study.